writechoiceorg/rocketlawyer/pages/concepts-page.md

 ### Authentication

-In this section, we provide definitions for terms related to Authentication:
+In this section, we provide definitions for terms related to **Authentication**:

 - **Authentication API:** The Authentication API manages access to resources across Rocket Lawyer's APIs, ensuring secure and controlled interactions.
 For more information about the Authentication API, refer to the [Authentication API page](https://developer.rocketlawyer.com/docs/partner-auth-service-product-sandbox/1/overview).